How to create a freebies resource library on your blog

 The downloads that are simple one page freebies are easy to convert to JPGs.
 Simply download them as JPGs from Canva.

 The ones that are more than one page require you to make a copy of them in Canva.
 Then, delete the additional pages after page one.
-Now, download this cover page as a JPG.
+Now, download this cover page as a PNG or JPG.

 Once you have made all your covers in Canva and downloaded them, upload them to your Google Folder.